 There’s an old line that says, “If mama ain’t happy, nobody’s happy.”
 Adapting that notion to the world of M&A, I’d say, “If Sales ain’t happy, nobody’s happy.”

 Mergers are always based on a financial logic, and that’s how they’re ultimately graded—not on a “morale” logic, or “culture compatibility” quotient, or other random metrics.
-In the final analysis, the results that count are about money.
-If your sales people are churning out killer results, that alone can protect the deal from becoming a victim of most integration sins.
+In the final analysis, the supreme results are about money.
+If your salespeople are churning out killer results, that alone can protect the deal from becoming a victim of most integration sins.

 Here is the problem:Too frequently organizations approach sales force integration the same way they go about merging other functional areas.
 It’s a dangerous mistake because Sales is a different beast.

 - Salespeople are your direct link to the group we fondly refer to as customers.
 And your business is totally dependent on this group for survival.

 - These customers are critical stakeholders in your M&A deal.
 But they’re external, such that your control and influence are far more limited.